MelonKami/MelonKami-Bot-Experimental/README.md

 If you want to use this bot as your own, simply clone the repo or download it.
 When you launch it first time it has a setup.
 It will ask you for a token, and after that it will be working, you can change this later (read configuration notes).
 Hope you enjoy my bot :D

-## Packages you'll need to install
+## Packages the bot uses

-It's not guranteed that I will remember to add all the packages you'll need, so please inform me if there is any packages you need, that is not listed here
+To install the packages, simply do `pip install .`, and if this for some reason won't work, here is the packages, and the pip installments

 > discord.py (`pip install discord.py`)
 >